 ATRT2 Draft New Recommendation #8

 To support public participation, ICANN should review capacity of the language services department versus the community need for the service and make relevant adjustments such as improving translation quality and timeliness and implementing continuous improvement via benchmarking of procedures used by international organizations.
-Whilst it is recognized that there has been a significant improvement in the Language Services Department, the Translation Services component should evolve to be able to sustain an expected significant increase in activity.
-This shift from a craft-based ad-hoc supply/demand to a continuous industrial pipeline of documents involves the ability to:
+While it is recognized that there has been a significant improvement in the Language Services Department, the Translation Services component should evolve to be able to sustain an expected significant increase in activity.
+This shift from a craft-based ad-hoc supply/demand service to a continuous industrial pipeline of documents involves the ability to:

 8.1 Accurately predict the time to translate a document at any time of the year, based on the knowledge of historical periodic activity (past ICANN meeting cycles, peak periods, holidays, etc.);